Creative Community for Peace: Views

 Creative Community for Peace is a pro-Israel organization that works to counter anti-Israel sentiment in the entertainment industry.
-The organization's website focuses on Israel's cultural diversity and technology, with less focus on the Israeli–Palestinian conflict.
-CCFP co-founder Ran Geffen-Lifshitz stated in 2014 that the sole purpose of CCFP is to assist artists and performers with navigating appearances in Israel.
+Its website focuses on Israel's cultural diversity and technology, with less focus on the Israeli–Palestinian conflict.
+In 2014, Geffen-Lifshitz that its sole purpose is to help artists and performers navigate appearances in Israel.

-Co-founder Steve Schnur said in 2019 that CCFP is apolitical and non-religious.
-Renzer said that their vision is that through "dialogue and conversation and education" there would eventually be a peaceful resolution to the Israeli–Palestinian conflict.
-CCFP Director, Ari praised apolitical statements supporting peace from Rihanna and DJ Khaled who respectively said "stand[s] with humanity" and "love and light and prayers."
-Their website describes CCFP as a group composed of members with diverse political views about how Israel can attain peace.
+In 2019, Schnur said that CCFP is apolitical and non-religious.
+He said its vision is to help peacefully resolve the Israeli–Palestinian conflict through "dialogue and conversation and education".
+Its website says CCFP's members have diverse views about peace can be achieved.

-Ari Ingel, director of CCFP, claims that misinformation about Israel is being spread online and amplified by social media influencers who lack a full understanding of the Israeli-Palestinian conflict.
-Ingel criticized Clubhouse for not monitoring hate speech, and said the app contained anti-Jewish conspiracy theories and antisemitic tropes.
+CCFP director Ari Ingel has said that misinformation about Israel is being spread online and amplified by social media influencers who lack a full understanding of the Israeli-Palestinian conflict.
+He criticized Clubhouse for not monitoring hate speech, and said the app contained anti-Jewish conspiracy theories and antisemitic tropes.

-The organization is opposed to Boycott, Divestment and Sanctions.
-In 2013, The Forward wrote that CCFP disputes the use of the term occupation to describe Israel's occupation of the West Bank.
-It says that Israeli settlements are not an obstacle to peace and disputes claims that Israel is practicing apartheid.
-CCFP believes that performers boycotting Israel is not going to create peace.
-CCFP has made claims that some artists have been harassed or physically threatened by BDS groups.
+CCFP opposes Boycott, Divestment and Sanctions.
+In 2013, The Forward wrote that CCFP disputes the use of the term "occupation" to describe Israel's occupation of the West Bank.
+It says that Israeli settlements are not an obstacle to peace and denies that Israel practices apartheid.
+CCFP believes that boycotting Israel does not conduce to peace.
+It has claimed that some artists have been harassed or physically threatened by BDS groups.

 Renzer says CCFP seeks to create multicultural experiences and events.
-Renzer has also expressed support for the Black community, while stating that Louis Farrakhan should distance himself from his "previous anti-Semitic comments".
+He has also expressed support for the Black community, while saying that Louis Farrakhan should distance himself from his "previous anti-Semitic comments".
 Ingel expressed support for the Black community's fight for justice in the United States, but added that "fighting racism with antisemitism is unacceptable."
 In 2020, Renzer said that Jews and African Americans have a long history of standing together for civil rights.
 He said he wanted to work with the Black entertainment community to "amplify voices of reason".
 Ingel works with the Black-Jewish Entertainment Alliance in addition to CCFP.